-To apply or renew your certification, fill out the application, notarize it, and send the applicable documents along with a $50 application fee to the MPCA.
+To apply or renew your contractor certification, fill out the application, notarize it, and send the applicable documents along with a $50 application fee to the MPCA.
 See the application form for details.

-A certified contractor oversees all work and in accordance with applicable codes.
+A certified contractor oversees all work and works in accordance with applicable codes.
 An MPCA-certified contractor can install, repair, or remove underground storage tanks.
 Contractor certification is effective for two years.
 To be certified, contractors must provide:

 - Proof of liability insurance coverage, bonding, or liquid company assets